Income Tax Frequently Asked Questions

 My circumstances have changed, what do I do?

 - I have just got married, what do I need to do?

-- You will need to tell us that you have got married and we will require the name of your spouse and the date of your marriage.
-Separate tax returns must be completed for the year that you marry and assessment will be issued to each of you individually.
+- You will need to tell us that you have married and we will require the name of your spouse and the date of your marriage.
+Separate tax returns must be completed for the year you marry and an assessment will be issued to each of you individually.
 The tax returns that are submitted in the years following will be made by the husband and must include income from both spouses.
-Assessments will be issued and made in the husbands name.
+Future assessments will be issued and made in the husbands name.

 - Can I be assessed separately?